-Two Francophone organizations in Manitoba and Ontario, Accueil francophone (Welcoming Francophones) and the Conseil Économique et Social d’Ottawa-Carleton (Ottawa-Carleton Economic and Social Council), provide resettlement assistance to refugees.
+Four Francophone organizations in Manitoba, Ontario and New Brunswick, Accueil francophone (Welcoming Francophones) and the Conseil Économique et Social d’Ottawa-Carleton (Ottawa-Carleton Economic and Social Council), the Multicultural Association of Fredericton and the Multicultural Association of the Greater Moncton Area, provide resettlement assistance to refugees.
 They do so through the Resettlement Assistance Program (RAP) funded by Immigration, Refugees and Citizenship Canada (IRCC).

 RAP is intended to provide basic financial support to those eligible for this program for up to one year after arrival, or until they are financially self-sufficient through employment or another source of income.